2017 Shuler Hensley Awards

 Q: What are the Shuler Hensley Awards/Shuler Awards®?

 A: Presented as the Shuler Hensley Awards® and known as “The Shuler Awards®” or “Shulers®,” the education program is named for the Atlanta-born star of the stage and screen who typically emcees an annual ceremony in the tradition of the Tony Awards®.
 Nominees and winners are recognized as the best of the state’s high school musical theatre students and schools of the academic year, with two winners—best actress and actor—typically progressing to represent Georgia nationally in New York in June.
-However, the Jimmy Awards® will be completely virtual this year.
-Like the Jimmy Awards®, the 2020-2021 Shuler Awards® adjudication process and ceremony will be completely virtual.
-Due to the Shuler Awards® being reimagined as a fully virtual production, the awards broadcast will be held in May.

 Q: What are the competition categories?